Geriatric Case Management Certification and Training Programs

 Introductory certificate programs do not usually have educational prerequisites and may be undertaken by non-medical and medical students as well as working professionals for educational enhancement.
 Certificate programs can be used a starting point for a formal education leading to a career in geriatric case management.

-Geriatric case management certificate programs blend structured lecture courses work with some practical hands-on experience to provide a well-rounded educational experience.
+Geriatric case management certificate programs blend structured lecture coursework with some practical hands-on experience to provide a well-rounded educational experience.
 Upon completion, students may be eligible to seek national certification as an additional professional, but not mandatory, credential.
 Courses typically cover the following subjects:

 - Introduction to geriatric case management